catzoo/gmod-workshop/README.md

 # gmod-workshop
-Automatically grabs the workshop collection and adds the add-ons for clients to download.
+Automatically grabs the workshop collection and add the add-ons for clients to download.
 This uses Steam's API to grab the collection and the workshop IDs.
 Then it'll use `resource.AddWorkshop` to add those add-ons.

 ## Usage
 In `lua/autorun/server/workshop.lua` add the collection's ID to `local COLLECTION_ID = ""`